FlameLang/docs/docs/2-basics.md

 Variables are named values that can be reassigned.
 Once a variable is declared its type can never be changed.

-There are three ways to declare a variable in Flame.
+There are three ways to declare a variable:

 1. Write `name Type` to specify the variable's type without assigning it a value: